opvious/abaca/README.md

 You're now ready to make type-safe API calls.
 The compiler will ensure that each method's inputs (request body, parameters, ...) match their type in the specification.
-The response (data and code) is also extensively type-checked, including taking into account the request's `accept` header.
+The response (data and code) is also extensively type-checked taking into account the request's `accept` header.

 ```typescript
 const res = await sdk.GetAccounts({params: {limit: 5}}); // Typed parameters